About

 Santiago Vitagliano

-Industrial Engineering, Catholic University of Argentina
+MSc Industrial Engineering, Universidad Católica Argentina

 MBA, Haas School of Business, University of California, Berkeley